320th Air Expeditionary Wing: 320th Air Expeditionary Group (Air Combat Command)

 A C-130 Hercules, assigned to the 320th Air Expeditionary Wing at a forward-deployed location during Operation Enduring Freedom.

 In 1998, the 320th was reactivated as the 320th Air Expeditionary Group (320 AEG) at Eskan Village, Riyadh, Kingdom of Saudi Arabia.
-As an element of U.S. Central Command Air Forces (USCENTAF) / 9th Air Force (9 AF), the 320 AEG was a ground-based non-flying organization, replacing the earlier 4409th Air Base Group (Provisional).
+As an element of U.S. Central Command Air Forces (USCENTAF) / Ninth Air Force, the 320th was a ground-based non-flying organization, replacing the earlier 4409th Air Base Group (Provisional).
 The 4409th Operational Support Wing (Provisional) had originally been established after the Iraqi invasion of Kuwait in 1990.

-The primary mission of the 320 AEG at Eskan was to provide liaison with Saudi Arabian Ministry of Defense and Aviation (MODA) for Eskan Village and to provide host base support to the combatant staff of Joint Task Force Southwest Asia (JTF-SWA) and the 9th Air and Space Expeditionary Task Force (9 ASETF), including its associated Coalition Air Operations Center (CAOC).
-The CAOC conducted Operation Southern Watch, which provided command and control of all U.S. and Coalition combat flying units enforcing the "No Fly Zone" over Southern Iraq prior to Operation Iraqi Freedom in 2003.
-The 320 AEG also supported the United States Military Training Mission - Saudi Arabia, the U.S. Office of the Program Manager, Saudi Arabian National Guard Modernization Program (OPM-SANG), as well as the Royal Air Force and French Air Force headquarters elements also located at Eskan Village.
+The primary mission of the 320th at Eskan was to provide liaison with Saudi Arabian Ministry of Defense and Aviation for Eskan Village and to provide host base support to the staff of Joint Task Force Southwest Asia (JTF-SWA) and the 9th Air and Space Expeditionary Task Force, including its associated Coalition Air Operations Center commanding all U.S. and Coalition combat flying units The 320th also supported the United States Military Training Mission - Saudi Arabia, the U.S. Office of the Program Manager, Saudi Arabian National Guard Modernization Program (OPM-SANG), as well as the Royal Air Force and French Air Force headquarters elements also located at Eskan Village.

-Colonel George L. Bondar was commander, 320th Expeditionary Medical Group, 320th Air Expeditionary Wing, at Seeb North Air Base, in Oman, from May 2003 - June 2003.
-Seeb is what is now Muscat International Airport.